Team-OperativeDiary/Equipment-Usage-Diary/README.md

 ## Setting Up a Local MySQL Database with MySqlWorkbench

-- **download the database query**
+- **Download the database query**

 - **Create a local database connection**

-- **open the query in a local database connection and run the query**
+- **Open the query in a local database connection and run the query**

-- **download config.py and replace the connection string with your own connection string from the database you created.**
+- **Download config.py and replace the connection string with your own connection string from the database you created.**

 ## Hosting the app online